Graft Charges Against Former PS Omollo Dropped

 The former civil servant claimed that some of the allegations dated back to the 2013–2014 fiscal year, when NYS was under the Ministry of Devolution and Planning.

-Email your news TIPS to news@kahawatungu.com or WhatsApp at +254708677607.
+Email your news TIPS to news@localhost or WhatsApp at +254708677607.
 You can also find us on Telegram through www.t.me/kahawatungu